Law of the European Union: Judiciary

 The Statute of the Court and TFEU require judges are appointed only if they have no political occupation, with independence "beyond doubt".
 They are selected for renewable six-year terms by "common accord" of governments, with the advice of seven EU or member state judges that the Council and Parliament selects.
 The Rules of Procedure of the Court of Justice, article 11, says the court is usually organised into chambers of 3 or 5 judges each.
 A "grand chamber" of 15 more senior judges sit on questions of "difficulty or importance", or those requested by member states.
 The court's president and vice-president are elected by other judges for renewable 3-year terms by secret ballot.
-Judges can only be dismissed if all other judges and Advocate Generals unanimously agree.
-Advocate Generals are appointed by the court to give reasoned submissions on cases, especially involving new points of law.
+Judges can only be dismissed if all other judges and Advocates General unanimously agree.
+Advocates General are appointed by the court to give reasoned submissions on cases, especially involving new points of law.
 Unlike judges on the Court, they write opinions as themselves, rather than collectively, and often with a command of prose and reason, and while not binding are often followed in practice.
 In addition, each judge has secretaries or referendaires who research and write.
 Unlike the UK where judges always write their own opinions, referendaires often assist drafting the judgments in the Court of Justice.
 The Court's Translation Directorate will translate every final judgment into the 24 official languages of the European Union.
 The three main kinds of judgments the Court of Justice gives following (1) preliminary rulings, requested by the courts of member states, (2) enforcement actions, brought by the commission or Member States, against the EU, a member state, or any other party that is alleged to violate EU law, and (3) other direct actions, where the EU or member state is involved as a party to the dispute, and gives final rulings.
 The Rules of Procedure of the Court of Justice, modelled on the International Court of Justice, begin with submission of written cases to the court, followed by a short oral hearing.
 In each case a judge is designated to actively manage the hearing (called a rapporteur) and draft the judgment (probably with help from referendaires).
 The court always deliberates and votes before the final opinion is written and published.
 Cases in the General Court can be appealed to the Court of Justice on points of law.
 While there is no formal appeal procedure from the Court of Justice, in practice its actions are subject to scrutiny by both the supreme courts of member states and the European Court of Human Rights, even if the final balance of power is unresolved.